acolangelo/jQuery-Expander/README.md

 All that it takes to use this plugin is a function call (on a jQuery object) with 4 (optional) options.

+For example, if you wanted to enable the plugin on all images with the class of "screenshot", you would do as follows:

+	$('.screenshot').expander();

 Plugin Options
 --------------